GrammaTech/sel/PYTHONAPI.md

     a "leading" field on the node.
 We should be able to reconstruct the full text of the AST from the simplified form.
 See also [1].

+    > This one will also need a pointer to the root of the tree in
+    > which to try to find the parent.
+    >
+    > It (currently) needs the parent to get the interleaved text, but
+    > I think this will change after the structured text refactoring
+    > at which point ASTs will own their own prefixes.

 - `suffix`(node: Node) -> Text:
     Return the non-code text trailing the AST.

     For the leaf nodes of simplified ASTs, we store trailing non-code text as a "trailing" field on the node.
 We should be able to reconstruct the full text of the AST from the simplified form.
 See also [1]

+    > This one will also need a pointer to the root of the tree in
+    > which to try to find the parent.
+    >
+    > It (currently) needs the parent to get the interleaved text, but
+    > I think this will change after the structured text refactoring
+    > at which point ASTs will own their own suffixes.

 - `source-text`(node: Node) -> Text:
     Return the source text for the given AST.